madeofpendletonwool/PinePods/README.md

   - [Screenshots :camera:](#screenshots-camera)

 PinePods is a Python based app that can sync podcasts for individual accounts that relies on a central database with a web frontend and apps available on multiple platforms
+# Getting Started

+PinePods is a Python based app that can sync podcasts for individual accounts that relies on a central database with a web frontend and apps available on multiple platforms

 ## Features